 - More Sangria Recipes You May Like

 Tropical Piña White Sangria is beach-ready in 15 minutes

 Perfect for a beach vacation, this easy-to-make tropical sangria takes less than 15 minutes to prep.
 For added convenience, it can even be made the night before your beach day.
 If you chill the sangria overnight, add the 7UP right before you head to the beach the next day.
-Alternatively, you can pack 7UP cans in your cooler and add it to your drink on the beach.
-This will keep your sangria fizzy and crisp.
+Alternatively, you can pack 7UP cans in your cooler and add fizz to your drink on the beach.
+This will keep your sangria bubbly and crisp.

-My Tips For Shopping For Your Tropical Piña White Sangria Ingredients
+Tropical Piña White Sangria Ingredients

 I purchased 7UP at my local Walmart in Comstock Park, Michigan, and it was easy to locate in the soft drink aisle.
 To find a Walmart near your spring break destination, input your hotel or vacation rental’s zip code into the Walmart store finder.